ikeerthivasanswaminathan/EXPERIMENT--05-SOIL-MOISTURE-SENSOR-INTERFACE-TO-IOT-DEVELOPMENT-BOARD/README.md

 This setup is very useful for triggering an action when a certain threshold is reached.
 For example, if the moisture level in the soil exceeds a certain threshold, you can activate a relay to start watering the plant.

-Soil Moisture Sensor Pinout
-The soil moisture sensor is extremely simple to use and only requires four pins to connect.
+Soil Moisture Sensor Pinout - The soil moisture sensor is extremely simple to use and only requires four pins to connect.

-soil moisture sensor pinout
 AO (Analog Output) generates analog output voltage proportional to the soil moisture level, so a higher level results in a higher voltage and a lower level results in a lower voltage.

 DO (Digital Output) indicates whether the soil moisture level is within the limit.
 D0 becomes LOW when the moisture level exceeds the threshold value (as set by the potentiometer), and HIGH otherwise.